Gruntfuggly/format-modified/README.md

 Formats modified sections of code on save.
 This is useful where you have a legacy codebase where you want to only format code changes and new code.

 Requires git and clang-format.
 The location of the clang-format executable will be determined from `clang-format.executable` or `C_Cpp.clang_format_path`.
 If neither of these is defined, it will assume clang-format is available in your normal path.
+Alternatively, you can specify the location of the executable in the settings.

-Glob patterns can also be used to specify alternative .clang-format configuration files.
-This allows you got further tailor the formatting of legacy code, where some files adhere to different standards, for example.
-This works by temporarily copying the alternative configuration file into the folder containing the file to format.
-If there is already a .clang-format in the folder, it will be moved out of the way while the alternative file is used.
+Glob patterns can also be used to specify alternative clang-format configuration files.
+This allows you got further tailor the formatting of legacy code, where some files may need to adhere to different standards, for example.
+This works by temporarily copying an alternative configuration file into the folder containing the file to format, and renaming it to `.clang-format`.
+If there is already a `.clang-format` in the folder, it will be moved out of the way while the alternative file is used.

+## Commands

+Normally the extension will work as a standard formatter for the file types configured in `format-modified.languages`.
+Formatting can also be applied manually by using the command **Format Modified Sections**.

+The command **Set Configuration File** can be used to set an alternative configuration file for the current file in the editor.
+This will show a list of configurations files (which can be set in the settings).

 ## Installing